hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 There are many different kinds of epoxy.
 They vary in terms of their curing time, endotherm, viscosity, shrinkage during cure, clarity, UV yellowing resistance, and more.
 I chose not to dye the epoxy and allow the fill to be transparent.
 This means that there is no need to mix in dye, but also that bubbles and yellowing (including UV induced yellowing) is more visible.
 So it was useful to choose a UV resistant epoxy, which Barnes Megapour is.

-{% include image.html url="/assets/img/wet-bubbles.jpg" description="The combination of charred gaps and fast curing epoxy leads to some bubbles" %}
+{% include image.html url="/assets/img/wet-bubbles.jpg" description="The combination of charred gaps and fast curing epoxy lead to some bubbles like this being frozen in" %}

 Another consideration is the curing speed, which is closely related to the endotherm and maximum pouring depth.
 I used one with a 2-3 hour cure time, and another with 24-48 hours.
 I much preferred the longer curing time.
 The working times respectively were about 45 minutes and 3 hours.
 45 minutes is short enough to feel rushed when there are many cracks to find and there is a constant stream of bubbles to pop.
 A lower viscosity and longer cure time means it is easier for bubbles to rise to the surface and pop rather than being frozen in.
 The combination of all the narrow and irregularly shaped cracks in the timber and the charred edges meant that bubbles kept appearing for a long time, and the results were better with the slow curing epoxy.

 {% include image.html url="/assets/img/fill1.jpg" description="The first pour of epoxy (about half the depth)" %}

 It's important not to pour too much depth at once, because the endothermic curing reaction can cause the epoxy to overheat and cure too fast.
 This results in the epoxy changing shape after it has hardened, which causes stress and uneven surfaces.
 The staff at the timber shop told me that in their pieces they typically pour 5 separate layers.
 My experience confirms that this is a good idea.
 With the 2020 epoxy, pouring too much at once (more than about 1-2cm) results in bubbles and shrinkage after cure.
 Barnes Megapour actually shrinks more (subjectively), but it does so before it hardens.
-But the result of this is that nomatter how carefully you fill in all the cracks, the epoxy always sinks in further just before it hardens, so without any permanent impact.
+But the result of this is that no matter how carefully you fill in all the cracks, the epoxy always sinks in further just before it hardens, so without any permanent impact.
 But still, even with deep pouring epoxy, you need to do multiple pours.
-You may aswell do them at a consistent depth and minimise bubbles.
+You may as well do them at a consistent depth and minimise bubbles.

 {% include image.html url="/assets/img/soft.jpg" description="This epoxy will now remain soft forever" %}